- Why I don't need a blog platform

 This source code snippet shows quite a few features of nanoc's layouts:

-• You can access the metadata of the page which is being rendered using the @item, so @item[:title] returns the page's title, for example.
+- You can access the metadata of the page which is being rendered using the

-• Layouts support any kind of filter, like ERB for example.
+method is used to include the content of a page. - Layouts support any kind of filter, like ERB for example.
 Go crazy.

 Helpers can be used in layouts to perform common tasks, like creating links, feeds, navigation elements and so on.
 Check the source code docs for more info, and of course feel free to create your own as you see fit.